by

 caps can be pulled off the axle by hand and usually have an internal,

-caps bear down on the hub bearings.
-A creaking noise occurs at the
+These caps bear down on the hub bearings.
+A creaking noise occurs

-interface of these caps with the bearings when you are torquing on the
+at the interface of these caps with the bearings when you are torquing

-handlebars while climbing or sprinting, etc. It is caused by the
+on the handlebars while climbing or sprinting, etc. It is caused

-small amount of movement (dry contact) between the two surfaces.
-It
+by the small amount of movement (dry contact) between the two surfaces.

-is EASILY mistaken for creaking handlebars, bottom brackets, noisy cracked
+It is EASILY mistaken for creaking handlebars, bottom brackets, noisy

-To fix it, pull off the front wheel, take out the front quick release,
+pull off the front wheel, take out the front quick release, pull off

-pull off both axle caps and grease (liberally) the inside surfaces as
+both axle caps and grease (liberally) the inside surfaces as well

 (not the dropout-side surface).
 Reassemble and re-install the wheel

-front hubs found on Mavic Ksyriums, Cosmos and Helium wheels and I can
+of front hubs found on Mavic Ksyriums, Cosmos and Helium wheels and

-see it happening on any other Mavic hubs that use this type of design."
+I can see it happening on any other Mavic hubs that use this type

 These helpful and expert tips are courtesy of Jody